physics210/p210-2024/docs/syllabus.md

 * Consult the appropriate resources on Canvas and your preferred Jupyter server.
 Lecture slides and any additional notes will be posted to Canvas.
 * Attend office hours, which will always have the option to attend remotely via Zoom.
-* Engage with the teaching team and your peers on Piazza
+* Engage with the teaching team and your peers on Piazza.
+* For days where there are in-class engagement points available via a group worksheet, you can take your completed worksheet to office hours to answer some debriefing questions and earn your engagement points.

 ### Project submission deadlines